Nitishrajj/CashFlow-minimizer-using-ShortestPathAlgorithm-Splitwise/README.md

 A shortest path algorithm, is designed to find the most efficient path or route between two points in a graph.
 The goal is to minimize a certain metric, such as distance, time, or cost, while navigating through the edges of the graph.
 Two common algorithms for finding the shortest path are Dijkstra's algorithm and the Bellman-Ford algorithm, as mentioned earlier.
 Dijkstra's algorithm is particularly effective when dealing with graphs with non-negative weights, while the Bellman-Ford algorithm is more versatile and can handle graphs with negative weights.

+# Real time application

+# SPLITWISE APPLICATION
+Splitwise is a popular expense-sharing application that helps friends, roommates, and groups of people track and split shared expenses.
+The application simplifies the complexities of dividing expenses by employing a simplified algorithmic approach.
+Splitwise uses the same approach to do the calculaitons.
+So, in this way we can conclude that the algorithms real world application is met.